Data Science Major, B.S.

 FY-Launch class sections may be available.
 A FY-Launch section fulfills the same requirements as a standard section of that course, but also fulfills the FY-SEMINAR/FY-LAUNCH First-Year Foundations requirement.
 Students can search for FY-Launch sections in ConnectCarolina using the FY-LAUNCH attribute.

-Must be completed to apply to the School of Data Science and Society.
+Must be completed to apply to the School of Data and Information Sciences.

 1